Mastering The Media

 So oftentimes that will happen so sometimes even if you’re local, I would, I mean, I suggest that you start small because managing yourself on media is a practice.
 So do start small and start with the easiest and the slowest would be newspapers, blogs because you’re writing, right?
 Then the next is radio and podcast because you’re speaking but it’s longer form like you and I are doing now and then the fastest is most difficult is TV because you just typically have two or three of four or six minutes.
 And you have to be able to speak in such a way, really fast to get your points out.

-The other thing is that we we just started talking about sort of offline is that one of the things that people don’t realize is that in order to make publicity work for you, you really need to have your messaging down.
+The other thing is that we just started talking about sort of offline is that one of the things that people don’t realize is that in order to make publicity work for you, you really need to have your messaging down.
 You really need to know what you want to say, and have that connect to the audience.
 So you want to have your stories and statistics and facts and vignettes already set in some way to know that you’re going to weave that into the conversation so you get the results that you want.
 It’s really thinking about, lots of times people would say, “oh I want publicity.
 But I would say: “But what do you want it to do for you?
 How do you want to grow your business?
 How do you want to direct your business?”

 I remember somebody came to me and asking to be a client she’s like I got a write up in the San Francisco Chronicle and I got 100 phone calls.
 And I said but how many of those people turned into clients?
 She said, “One.”
 I said, “Well that’s not a good average.
 So whatever you were saying wasn’t driving in the right kind of person to call you up because you don’t want 100 phone calls and only get one client.”
 Especially if you’re talking about your plumber right, you want all of those phone calls to be relevant or all of those visits to your website to be relevant to whatever your offer is whatever you’re selling.